 What does it cost?

 There's a one-time registration joining fee of $25 for new all new Scouts.
-The yearly membership and Insurance is about $70 (based on 2020 fees), Handbook $25 (first book free for all new Scouts), Uniform and accessories (new) $25-$75.
+The yearly membership and Insurance is $79 (based on 2022 fees), Handbook $25 (first book free for all new Scouts), Uniform and accessories (new) $40-$80.
 Some Packs will have an activity fee, and Large group events may have an event fee.

 Again, these costs can vary by Pack, as a successful fundraiser may cover all the scouts cost for the year, as well as camperships and other scholarship programs to help those who need it.